anniqueclaringbould/Teaching-modules/README.md

-# Teaching modules
+# Overview of all teaching modules

-#Overview of all modules
+Teaching modules given by the UMCG department of Genetics

 * R course - day 1
 * R course - day 2